New discussion starting with a post split from: [Poll] Forest Hill Mural - Choose a Design (Round 1)

 I have a jet washer but it relies on a running input of water and mains power.
 Perhaps the council anti-graffiti team could let us borrow their gear?

 I don’t think jet washing them would be a good idea, unless done by someone who knows that they are doing.
 I have decorative relief brick panels at the front of my house and they needed specialist cleaning and restoration.
-Any damaging brick or grouting could be powdery and soft, and blasting it with a jet washer could make it worse.
+Any damaged brick or grouting could be powdery and soft, and blasting it with a jet washer could make it worse.